Stanton and Olive, About 1915

 In 1937, Stanton purchased 480 acres from Thomas and Ada Hooker.

 Stanton continued to farm the Hooker Place, the Oestreich Place, the Wilber Carrell Place (a 1904 homestead), and other Bickleton family property farmed by his parents and grandparents.
 He acquired the Beckner Place, which once was the site of a dance hall and artesian well on the Mabton-Bickleton road on the Yakima County side of the Yakima-Klickitat County line.
+The well still exists.

 1800s Buggy Owned by the Ganders Family